PaulZC/Data_Recovery_System/PI.md

 10. (You can start an X session if you want to using startx)

-11. Remove Wolfram and LibreOffice to fee up some storage space
+11. Remove Wolfram and LibreOffice to free up some storage space
 - sudo apt-get purge wolfram-engine
 - sudo apt-get clean
 - sudo apt-get autoremove